nikolas-n/Speedport-Plus-Cosmote-Router-hacks/README.md

 * `get_line_uptime.sh`: Check how many days you've been online with the same IP
 * `get_public_ip.sh`: Retrieve your public IP without visiting any website on the internet
 * `missed_calls.sh`: Get notifications on your missed calls.
 You can always access all the calls (missed, received, outgoing) on this URL (which is surprisingly hidden from the web-ui): http://192.168.1.1/html/content/phone/phone_call_list.html
+* `reboot.sh`: Reboot your router.
 * `get_data.py`: Get the data from all of your endpoints (details at the bottom of this file)

+Since all responses of the router are in JSON format, most scripts use `jq` a very useful parser for the command line (available [here](https://github.com/stedolan/jq)).

 # Responses Samples